 - Start preparing your entry.
 This includes making the item for the entry (including a performance or research piece), and pulling together your notes for your documentation.
 We’ve got a great page on how to plan and write documentation.

 - Finish your entry and your documentation and bring it along to the judging event.
+If your entry isn’t quite complete you can still enter it, but ideally it should be at a stage where the judges are able to consider your work.
 You can also ask a friend to take your entry to the event or post it to the event’s A&S co-ordinator.

 What to expect on the day